crest-cassia/oacis/en/install.md

 For MacOS X users, it is easy to use [homebrew](http://brew.sh/) to install rbenv and MongoDB.
 For Linux users, yum or apt commands are available to install these.

-In order to install bundler, run `gem install bundler` after you installed Ruby.
+In order to install bundler, run `gem install bundler` after you have installed Ruby.

 #### Setting up prerequisites in MacOS X

-Here we show the instruction on how to setup prerequisites using homebrew.
+Here we show the instructions on how to setup prerequisites using homebrew.

 - installing rbenv
     - `brew install rbenv ruby-build`